September 15, 2015

 Apart from prestige and recognition, the Nobel Prize confers on its winners a significant cash award.
 What do the Nobel Laureates do with their prize money?
 Do they make expensive purchases for themselves, spend it for further research, or use it for a charitable cause?
 Read on to find out.

-This year marks the 115th year of the Nobel Prize.
+The first Nobel Prize was awarded more than a century ago.
+With time, the scientific landscape has changed significantly and some academics feel that the rules for selecting Nobel Prize winners now warrant reconsideration.
 Should the Nobel Committee revisit the old rules and make amendments that would make the Nobel Prize more accommodative of the changing research landscape?
+Read on to find out.

 September 24, 2015